President of Pakistan: Role of the President

 The Official Residence and the Workplace of the President is Aiwan-e-Sadr— the presidential palace located in northeastern Islamabad.
 The presidency forms the vital institutional organ of state and is part of the bicameral Parliament.

 Powers to exercise the authority are limited to the ceremonial figurehead, and required to address the Parliament to give a direction for national policies before being informed of its key decisions.

-In addition, the president is also a civil commander-in-chief of the Pakistan Armed Forces, with Chairman of the joint chiefs being its chief military adviser to maintain the civilian control of the Pakistani military.
+In addition, the president is also the commander-in-chief of the Pakistan Armed Forces, with Chairman of the joint chiefs being its chief military adviser to maintain the civilian control of the Pakistani military.
 After a thorough confirmation comes from the Prime minister, the President confirms the judicial appointments in the national court system.
 In addition, the Constitution allows the president to grant pardons, reprieves, and clemency in cases recommended to him by the executive and the judiciary.
 The president himself has absolute constitutional immunity from criminal and civil proceedings, and no proceedings can be initiated or continued against him during the term of his office.

 There shall be a President of Pakistan who shall be the Head of State and shall represent the "unity of the Republic."